Pyrenean ibex: Habitat

-The species was often seen in parts of France, Portugal, Spain and Andorra, but not as much in northern areas of the Iberian Peninsula.
-In areas like Andorra and France in the mainland, the Pyrenean ibex became extinct first in the northern tip of the Iberian Peninsula.
-The Pyrenean ibex was estimated to have a peak population of 50,000 individuals with more than 50 other subgroups that ranged from the Sierra Nevada to Sierra Morena and Muela de Cortes.
+The species as a whole was often seen in parts of France, Portugal, Spain and Andorra, but not as much in northern areas of the Iberian Peninsula.
+The Iberian ibex was estimated to have a peak population of 50,000 individuals with more than 50 other subgroups that ranged from the Sierra Nevada to Sierra Morena and Muela de Cortes.
 Many of these subgroups lived in mountainous terrain extending into Spain and Portugal.
+In areas like Andorra and France in the mainland, the Pyrenean subspecies became extinct first in the northern tip of the Iberian Peninsula.
 The last remaining Pyrenean ibex were seen in areas of the Middle and Eastern Pyrenees, below 1200 m altitude.
 However, in areas of southern France and surrounding areas, ibex were found from 350–925 m to 1190–2240 m.

-The Pyrenean ibex was quite abundant until the 14th century and numbers did not dwindle in the region until the mid-19th century.
+The Pyrenean ibex was abundant until the 14th century and numbers did not dwindle in the region until the mid-19th century.
 Pyrenean ibex tended to live in rocky habitats with cliffs and trees interspersed with scrub or pine trees.
-However, small patches of rocks in farmland or various areas along the Iberian coast also formed suitable habitat.
-The ibex was able to thrive well in its environment as long as the appropriate habitat was available, and was able to disperse rapidly and colonize quickly.
+However, smaller patches of rocks in farmland or various areas along the Iberian coast also formed suitable habitat.
+The ibex was able to thrive well in its environment as long as the appropriate habitat was available, and was able to disperse rapidly and colonise quickly.
 Pyrenean ibex formed a useful resource for humans, which may have been a cause of their eventual extinction.
-Researchers say that the eventual downfall of the Pyrenean ibex may have been caused by continuous hunting and even perhaps that the animal could not compete with the other livestock in the area.
+Researchers say that the eventual downfall of the Pyrenean ibex may have been caused by a combination of hunting and that the animal could not compete with the other livestock in the area.
 However, definite reasons for the extinction of this animal are still unknown.

 The subspecies once ranged across the Pyrenees in France and Spain and the surrounding area, including the Basque Country, Navarre, north Aragon, and north Catalonia.
 A few hundred years ago, they were numerous, but by 1900, their numbers had fallen to fewer than 100.
 From 1910 onwards, their numbers never rose above 40, and the subspecies was found only in a small part of Ordesa National Park, in Huesca.